Firedrake/mpd-tools/README.md

-When it chooses a new track to add, the robodj will look at the last few (by default ten) tracks played, and a selection (by default 20) of the tracks in the playlist, and try to pick one that's relatively unlike the recent tracks (based on filename components).
+When it chooses a new track to add, the robodj will look at the last few (by default ten) tracks played, and a selection (by default 20) of the tracks in the playlist file, and try to pick one that's relatively unlike the recent tracks (based on filename components).

 Probably won't work reliable with utf8 filenames.